The Department of Physics offers undergraduate programs leading to both BS

 State approval to start a Ph.D program

 The Department is continuing to expand

 is also offered and is designed to train

 physics teachers at secondary and junior

-Master's of Science in Medical Physics (MSMP)
+Professional Science Master in Medical Physics (PSMMP)

 The PSMMP is an interdisciplinary program offering courses,